twisted/twisted/docs/core/howto/pb-copyable.rst

        means to serialize an object or data structure into a sequence of bytes (or other primitive transmittable/storable representation), while "to unjelly"  means to unserialize the bytestream into a live object in the receiver's memory space.
-"Unjellyable"  is a noun, (*not*  an adjective), referring to the the class that serves as a destination or recipient of the unjellying process.
+"Unjellyable"  is a noun, (*not*  an adjective), referring to the class that serves as a destination or recipient of the unjellying process.
 "A is unjellyable into B"  means that a serialized representation A (of some remote object) can be unserialized into a local object of type B. It is these objects "B"